barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

 We'll also need some stats so we know how many times each primitive is drawn per frame.

 Other ideas:
-* Use temporal coherence: speculatively use the frustum partitioning from the previous frame, while computing near/far for the current frame.
+* _Done:_ Use temporal coherence: speculatively use the frustum partitioning from the previous frame, while computing near/far for the current frame.
 If the near/far for the current frame is way different, recompute.
 * Can we quickly bin primitives into frustums?
 * Can we partition the frustums to minimize translucent/expensive primitives that intersect multiple frustums?
 What do we do with large primitives like sensors?
+Use surface area heuristics (SAH) to select splitting planes?
 * When zoomed-in ground level with terrain, lots of tiles will overlap the first and second frustum.
 How can we improve performance?
 * Down the road, can we exploit the parallelism of each each frustum and build each command queue separately.